 Our small businesses are suffering during the COV-19 pandemic.
 Non-essential businesses have been forced to close.
 Businesses that rely on foot traffic can only do take out and marginal business.
 Most are family-run businesses -- many are immigrant families, struggling to pay their employees, cover their rent and pay their bills to support their basic needs.

-Japantown small businesses are in danger of disappearing from the intricate diverse fabric of San Francisco and they need your help today.
-The Japantown Community Benefit District (JCBD) is setting up this GoFundMe campaign to solicit donations that will go directly to support our small business in these areas:
+The Japantown Community Benefit District (JCBD) is set up this GoFundMe campaign to solicit donations that will go directly to support our small businesses.

 1. Employee wages